raissagd/JavaScript30/README.md

 ### Hello there!
 I'll be doing the 30 Day Vanilla JS Challenge, by @wesbos!
 I'll try to upload the solutions daily 😊

+### Day one:
+Created a drum kit.
+When you play one of the available keys on your keyboard, it makes a sound.
+Learned a little about Event Listeners and how to do things without JQuery, only vanilla JavaScript.